danskernesdigitalebibliotek/dpl-platform/docs/runbooks/how-release-a-new-version-for-approval-testing.md

 1. In your local environment ensure that your checkout of the `main` branch for `dpl-platform` is up to date.
 2. Create a new branch from `main`.
-3. Open `infrastructure/environments/dplplat01/sites.yaml`, find
+3. Open `infrastructure/environments/dplplat01/sites.yaml`
-   `staging`, then update the value of `dpl-cms-release` and `moduletest-dpl-cms-release` for `staging` to the new version
+   1. Set the value of `dpl-cms-release` and `moduletest-dpl-cms-release` for `staging` to the new version
+   2. Set the value of `moduletest-dpl-cms-release` for `bnf` to the new version
 4. Commit the change and push your branch to GitHub and create a pull request.
 5. Request a review for the change and wait for approval.
 6. Start `dplsh` from the `/infrastructure` directory of your local environment by running `../tools/dplsh/dplsh.sh`.
+7. Deploy the changes
-7. Run `SITE=staging task site:sync` to deploy the changes.
+   1. Run `SITE=staging task site:sync`
+   2. Run `SITE=bnf task site:sync`
-8. Open the deployment section for the `staging` project in the Lagoon UI.
+8. Wait for the deployments for `staging` and `bnf` to complete using Lagoon UI
-9. Wait for the deployment to complete.
-10. If the deployment does not complete determine if the error relates to the platform or the application.
+9. If a deployment does not complete determine if the error relates to the platform or the application.
-11. If it is a platform-related error then try to redeploy the environment from the Lagoon UI.
+10. If it is a platform-related error then try to redeploy the environment from the Lagoon UI.
-12. Merge the pull request once the deployment completes.
+11. Merge the pull request once the deployment completes.

-## Procedure: a some sites fails to deploy
+## Procedure: A site fails to deploy

 We have experience this quite a lot.
 We have gathered a list of known issues and how to solve them a troubleshoot [runbook](troubleshoot-release-deployment.md)